MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-website-schema-design.md

     ```cmd
     kesm.exe CreateHostResources --MakesPackage https://<makes_storage_account_name>.blob.core.windows.net/makes/<makes_release_version> --HostResourceName <makes_host_resource_name>
     ```

+> [!NOTE]
+> If your account is connected to multiple Azure Directories or Azure Subscriptions, you'll also have to specify the **--AzureActiveDirectoryDomainName** and/or **--AzureSubscriptionId** parameters.
+See [Command Line Tool Reference](reference-makes-command-line-tool#common-authentication-parameters) for more details.

 1. Run DeployHost command and use the "--MakesIndex" parameter to load the custom KDD paper index we've built.